MaddyUnderStars/shoot/readme.md

-# Activitypub Instant Messenger
+# Shoot - Federated Instant Messenger

-[Name Pending] is an instant messenger for the fediverse.
+Shoot is an instant messenger for the fediverse.

-Connect with your friends on [Name Pending] or other federated services like Mastodon, Pixelfed, \*key with direct messenges, group chats, and guilds with thousands of others.
+Connect with your friends on Shoot or other federated services like Mastodon, Pixelfed, \*key with direct messenges, group chats, and guilds with thousands of others.

 Planned featureset: